farlee2121/DevEssentialsBlog/_drafts/2020-04-06-Better-Interviews-with-Defect-Detection.md

 I emphasize [understanding a problem well](../_posts/2021-01-29-Going-Fast-is-Going-Well.md) before writing code.
 As such, I often spend most of my coding interviews understanding the problem and writing very little code.

 ### Too Open-ended & Inconsistent
-Often, companies want to assess certain skills in their candidates.
-For example, knowledge of testing patterns.
+Often, companies want to assess certain skills in their candidates (e.g. knowledge of testing patterns).
 Such objectives are difficult to consistently incorporate into a problem-based coding interview.

 Handing the candidate a problem and letting them code leaves us at their mercy for how they tackle the problem and what parts they tackle.
 This is great if we want to assess design straight from requirements, but it leaves a big gap for assessing construction-level abilities more commonly expected from junior to mid level developers.

 Providing partial solutions can improve odds of observing target skills.
 However, this biases examinees toward practices they may not have considered otherwise.
 It also increases work to construct interviews.